Dave2ooo/oebb-monitor/README.md

   ### Parameters
 #### departure_station (required)
   ID of the departure station.
-This ID must be provided.
+See previous section for how to obtain your stations ID.
 #### destination_station
   ID of the destination station.
 If provided, the monitor only shows connections from your departure station to your destination station.
 #### products_filter (better not touch this)